h1v3r/Athena/README.md

 `all_data.show()`

-You can fot example display all data in a certain time interval (in this example all data on "2020-06-14"),
+You can make an example display of all data in a certain time interval (in this example all data on "2020-06-14"),

 `val max_for_time = spark.sql("select max(air_temperature), max(fertilizer), max(light), max(soil_moisture_percent) from sensors where time_measured like '2020-06-14%'")`